Alor Setar: 21st century

-Alor Setar was proclaimed a city – the ninth in Malaysia – on 21 December 2003.
+Alor Setar was proclaimed a city, the ninth in Malaysia, on 21 December 2003.
 A ceremony was held at Dataran Tunku, Alor Setar, attended by the Kedah's Sultan Tuanku Abdul Halim Mu'adzam Shah, his consort Che' Puan Haminah Hamidun, the heir apparent, other royalty and politicians.

-During the ceremony, the city was formally renamed as "Alor Star", the third time the city has changed its name, from Kota Setar to Alor Setar and Alor Star.
+During the ceremony, the city was formally renamed as "Alor Star", the third time that it has changed its name, from Kota Setar to Alor Setar and Alor Star.
 On 15 January 2009, the historical spelling "Alor Setar" was returned to be its official designation.